klp-data/nba-game-predictor/README.md

 git clone https://github.com/klp-data/nba-game-predictor.git
 cd nba-game-predictor
 pip install -r requirements.txt
+# requirements.txt is for the notebooks and scripts.
+The hosted dashboard installs
+# dashboard/requirements.txt, which is the smaller subset the app actually imports.
 # Download the Kaggle dataset below into data/raw/
 jupyter notebook notebooks/
 # Run 01 -> 10 in order